 Some chose when they marry because it’s when their favorite venue is available.
 Others for the season they want to get away on a honeymoon.
 For flower lovers that don’t want to break the bank, choosing the time of year when your favorite blooms are in season is a smart way to go.
-For those of you getting married in the spring, we have some pretty spring bouquets that will show you just how gorgeous your floral elements can be.
-Take a look at these beautiful bouquets for spring weddings.
+We have some bouquets perfect for spring weddings that will show you just how gorgeous your floral elements can be.

 Event Lab created this bouquet of roses, lisianthus, spray roses, ranunculus, eucalyptus greens, just perfect for a spring affair.
 Photo by Jeanine Marie Photography.